veremachele/TB-Delayed_model_funding_dynamics/README.md

-Repository Contents (to be updated upon acceptance)

-- MATLAB simulation codes
-- Parameter estimation scripts
-- Numerical simulation routines
-- Figures and plotting scripts
-- Data used for calibration (South African TB data, 2000–2023)

- Status

-This repository is currently a placeholder.
-All codes and data will be uploaded upon acceptance of the manuscript.

  Data Availability

-The data and MATLAB codes supporting this study will be made publicly available in this repository upon acceptance of the manuscript.
+The datasets and MATLAB code supporting this study are publicly available in this repository.

  Contact: